d-val/cognitive_battery_benchmark/README.md

 # nguyen_cognitive_battery
-#How to create a benchmarking video sample
+#How to run 3 pots 1 egg simulation

 ## 💻 Installation